ethereumjs/ethereumjs-monorepo/packages/vm/README.md

 const vm = new VM({ common, activateGenesisState: true })
 ```

+Genesis state can be configured to contain both EOAs as well as (system) contracts with initial storage values set.

 ## EIP Support

 It is possible to individually activate EIP support in the VM by instantiate the `Common` instance passed